Cal-Rex/milestone-p1-ronin347-media/README.md

   * black background added to smaller resolutions to hide jittery horizontal borders on animation
 * contact box exceeding viewport width when inder 950px~
   * resolved by changing form padding to % from px variable
+* contact box background overlapping ink partition even though overflow rule set
+  * solved by adding a top border to hide the break in black background and ink partition

 # TECHNOLOGIES